 The trade-off, of course, is that in lowering risk exposure, investors are likely to earn lower returns over the long run.
 That may be fine if your goal is to preserve capital and maintain a steady flow of interest income.

-But if you’re looking for growth, also consider investing strategies that match your long-term goals.
-Even higher-risk investments such as stocks have segments (such as dividend stocks) that reduce the risk while still providing attractive long-term returns.
+But if you’re looking for growth, consider investing strategies that match your long-term goals.
+Even higher-risk investments such as stocks have segments (such as dividend stocks) that reduce relative risk while still providing attractive long-term returns.

 What to consider

 Depending on how much risk you’re willing to take, there are a couple of scenarios that could play out:

 - No risk — You’ll never lose a cent of your principal.

 - Some risk — It’s reasonable to say you’ll either break even or incur a small loss over time.

 There are, however, two catches: Low-risk investments earn lower returns than you could find elsewhere with risk; and inflation can erode the purchasing power of money stashed in low-risk investments.